Read this ultimate guide for a step-by-step guide on how to write a plumbing quote and invoice (including how to calculate VAT).

-If your taxable turnover is likely to be over the current VAT threshold of £85,000, then you must charge VAT on your services, otherwise known as ‘output tax’.
-Currently, there are three rates that a plumbing business can charge, which are as follows:
+To sum up: If your taxable turnover is likely to be over the current VAT threshold of £85,000, then you must charge VAT on your services.
+This is also known as ‘output tax’.
+Currently, there are three rates that a plumbing and heating company can charge, which are as follows:

-The standard VAT rate on plumbing services is 20% and applies to work such as:
+The standard VAT rate on plumbing and heating services is 20% and applies to work such as: